btroncone/learn-rxjs/operators/transformation/mergemap.md

 ---

-:bulb: flatMap is an alias for mergeMap!
+💡 flatMap is an alias for mergeMap!

-:bulb: If only one inner subscription should be active at a time, try [`switchMap`](switchmap.md)!
+💡 If only one inner subscription should be active at a time, try [`switchMap`](switchmap.md)!

-:bulb: If the order of emission and subscription of inner observables is important, try [`concatMap`](concatmap.md)!
+💡 If the order of emission and subscription of inner observables is important, try [`concatMap`](concatmap.md)!

 ---